 Hentai

-Perhaps the most well-known and "notorious" term among the general public, most commonly used to refer to pornography drawn as a category.
-Used of a person, it means perverted.
+Perhaps the most well-known and “notorious” term among the general public, which most commonly refers to category-drawn pornography.
+When used, a person means perverted.

 Itasha

-The look of a car (or any vehicle) is customization, usually taped - take your pick!
-The term is coined from the Japanese way of saying "painful to look at".
-This is hard to explain, you have to see it for yourself in, say, Akihabara.
+The look of the car (or any vehicle) needs to be customized, usually taped - please taste!
+The term is well-established in the Japanese way of saying “painful to watch”.
+This is difficult to explain, it must be seen in Akihabara, for example.

 Kobutsu